KapoorCameron/Summer25/Cybersecurity/PasswordManager/readme.md

 1) Users will enter a username and password combo.

-2) Program will encrypt password.
+2) Program will encrypt password using the mtheod the user selects.

-3) Program will write username/encrypted password combo to passwords.txt.
+3) Program will write username/encrypted password combo to credetnials.txt.

 B)